ttran9/comp-build-tracker/README.md

 - <strike>Add backend functionality to be able to add, delete, and update Directions for a ComputerBuild.</strike>
 - <strike>Add backend functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.</strike>
 - <strike>Add backend functionality to be able to add, delete, and update Other Notes for a ComputerBuild.</strike>
-- Add frontend functionality to be able to add, delete, and update ComputerParts for a ComputerBuild.
+- <strike>Add frontend functionality to be able to add, delete, and update ComputerParts for a ComputerBuild.</strike>
-- Add frontend functionality to be able to add, delete, and update Directions for a ComputerBuild.
+- <strike>Add frontend functionality to be able to add, delete, and update Directions for a ComputerBuild.</strike>
-- Add frontend functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.
+- <strike>Add frontend functionality to be able to add, delete, and update Overclocking Notes for a ComputerBuild.</strike>
-- Add frontend functionality to be able to add, delete, and update Other Notes for a ComputerBuild.
+- <strike>Add frontend functionality to be able to add, delete, and update Other Notes for a ComputerBuild.</strike>
+- To summarize, this prototype can be considered complete in terms of functionality but there are changes I would like to make because the appearance of the application is not likely to be user friendly.